emngi/cse15l-lab-reports/lab1.md

     - cd <path> | this command can be used to change the current working directory Some examples of output for the commands are:
 ![Image](images/cmds.png)
+Output will depend on many factors like your current directory etc